 Collagen helps to promote healthy skin, hair, teeth and nails.

 The issue is that our bodies natural collagen production slows as we age.
-When collagen is needed, glycine becomes a conditionally essential amino acid.
+When it is needed, glycine becomes a conditionally essential amino acid.

-Glycine as a supplement is mainly used for those with schizophrenia.
+Glycine supplementation is mainly used for those with schizophrenia.
 It is also used to help those with type 2 diabetes, sleep issues and anyone suffering from anxiety.
 I’ll discuss in detail each of these in depth below.

-To start, let’s talk about glycine’s benefits on sleep and mood.
+To start, let’s talk about glycine’s health benefits on sleep and mood.

 Glycine is quietly being touted as a potent fatigue fighter, sleep promotor and productivity booster.